DBinaghi/plugin-Stats/README.md

 - respect of privacy (if wanted!).

-On the other hand, some advanced features are not implemented, especially a detailled board with advanced filters.
+On the other hand, some advanced features are not implemented, especially a detailed board with advanced filters.
 Nevertheless, logs and data can be exported via mysql to a spreadsheet like [LibreOffice] or another specialized statistic tool, where any stats can be calculated.